pardis-mdd/Analysis-of-test-results/README.md

 # Test Results Analysis System

 This is a web-based application designed to analyze test results using various technologies.
-The frontend is built with HTML, CSS, and JavaScript, while the backend is developed in Go.
+The frontend is built with HTML, CSS, and JavaScript, while the backend is developed in Flask.
 Additionally, there's an AI section implemented with Python to further analyze the test results.

 ## Frontend